JeremyCSUMB/deep-work-slack-bot/readme.md

 ## Troubleshooting

-- **Logs not persisting:** Check Docker volume configuration and ensure MongoDB is correctly saving data
+- **MongoDB connection issues:** Check your MongoDB Atlas connection string and ensure it's correctly set in the `.env` file
 - **Slack commands not working:** Verify Slack App configuration and environment variables
-- **Connection issues:** Check security group settings and ensure ports are open
+- **Connection issues:** Check EC2 security group settings and ensure ports are open

 To view logs:
 ```